 Nonsteroidal anti-inflammatory drugs (NSAIDs; e.g., ibuprofen*, naproxen) work by reducing inflammation, which helps relieve the pain, stiffness, and swelling of AS.
 They do not slow down the progression of the condition; in other words, they don't stop the disease from getting worse.
 Possible side effects of NSAIDs include nausea, abdominal pain, asthma, liver damage, heart problems, high blood pressure, stomach ulcers, and bleeding.

-Biologics, (e.g., adalimumab, etanercept, golimumab , infliximab) are used to relieve signs and symptoms of the condition, including symptoms in the spine.
+Biologics, (e.g., adalimumab, etanercept, golimumab, infliximab, certolizumab, secukinumab) are used to relieve signs and symptoms of the condition, including symptoms in the spine.
 Some biologics can also help to improve physical function for people with AS.
 They can slow or stop the progression of the disease, but they may not work for everyone.
-They work by neutralizing a molecule called tumour necrosis factor alpha (TNF-α), which is involved in causing inflammation.
+They work by blocking specific proteins in the body which are involved in causing inflammation.
 Biologics are given as an injection under the skin (a subcutaneous injection) or as an injection into the vein over a period of time (an intravenous infusion).
 Possible side effects include infusion reactions (e.g., rash, flushing, headache, and difficulty breathing), irritation at the injection area, nausea, headache, vomiting, diarrhea, fatigue, joint pain, or an increased risk of serious infection (including brain infection).
 There have also been reports of multiple sclerosis and systemic lupus erythematosus.

-Disease modifying antirheumatoid drugs (DMARDs; e.g., methotrexate) are used to relieve AS symptoms and slow down the progression of the condition.
+Disease modifying antirheumatic drugs (DMARDs; e.g., methotrexate, sulfasalazine) are used to relieve AS symptoms and slow down the progression of the condition.
 DMARDs may be beneficial to people with peripheral AS (AS that involves other joints).
-They do not relieve inflammation in the spine.
+They do not relieve inflammation in the spine, but they reduce inflammation in other joints.
 Possible side effects include nausea, diarrhea, increased risk of infections, liver damage, lung damage, and bleeding.